elimelt/docker-scripts/benchmarks/README.md

 I also wrote a python script to generate a `docker-compose` file with a constant number of clients, and a parameter number of servers deployable.
 In this way, the overall load on the system should scale linearly with the number of servers provisioned.

-To be clear, I am not pushing these systems to their limit, and instead am putting a constant load on each of the servers, and seeing how overall system performance is maintained when the scale of an application increases linearly.
+To be clear, I am not pushing these nodes to their limit, and instead am putting a constant load on each of the servers, and seeing how overall system performance is maintained when the scale of an application increases linearly.
 I will run the same experiment with a variable number of servers all running in their own process.

 ## Running